ulyssecrn/pronote-auto/README.md

 ```
 pip install selenium
 ```
+2. You need to have Google Chrome installed, and [chromedriver](https://chromedriver.chromium.org/home).
+You can use any other browser by editing the `driver = webdriver.Chrome()` line and using a chosen driver.
+More info [here](https://www.selenium.dev/documentation/en/webdriver/driver_requirements/).
-2. Then, edit `credentials.py` and add your username and password to the variables `user` and `pwd`
+3. Then, edit `credentials.py` and add your username and password to the variables `user` and `pwd`
-3. Run `pronote-auto.py` and profit !
+4. Run `pronote-auto.py` and profit !

 ## Misc
 This script becomes useful when you program it to launch automatically at a certain time so you don't have to do anything.